 Regardless of the treatment option you choose, it is very important that you get support.
 Recovery can be a long and difficult road with many setbacks and challenges.
 You will be more likely to succeed if you have others to lean on, encourage you, guide you, and remind you of the commitment you are making to change your life for the better.
 Support can come from friends and family, people in your spiritual community, health care providers, other recovering substance abusers/addicts, and therapists or counselors.

-For help finding support and treatment in the US you can contact:
+For help finding support and treatment you can contact: